Types of Nonprofits: Everything You Need to Know

 501(c)(23) - Veterans Organization

 501(c)(23) designation is for veterans organization which were established before 1880.
 They provide insurance and benefits to members.
-In order to be eligible, at least 75% of members have to be present or past members of the United States Armed Forces.
+In order to be eligible, at least 75 percent of members have to be present or past members of the United States Armed Forces.
 Funding comes from donations and government grants.

 501(c)(26) - State Sponsored Organizations Providing Health Coverage for High-Risk Individuals